bshepherdson/mocha86k/NOTES.md

 these operations are commutative; for `SUB` the computation is `operand - immediate`.

+Either way the immediate value comes before and extra words for the operand.

 If `L` is set, reads a longword from the instruction and does 32-bit arithmetic.
 If `L` is clear, reads a word and does 16-bit arithmetic.